Stabilizing black-box model selection with the inflated argmax: Experiments

 \section{Experiments}

 Our experiments assess and compare the stability of five different model selection approaches, described in \cref{tab:alg_summary}.
 We perform experiments in three settings: identifying important variables in a synthetic dataset that contains a small collection of highly correlated variables (see \cref{sec:reg_results}), identifying the latent Lotka-Volterra governing differential equations from noisy trajectory data generated from these equations, and constructing a graph to represent cell-signaling pathways of 11 proteins.
 In the first two settings, we generate synthetic datasets for $N$ trials, each contaminated with independent Gaussian noise, allowing us to examine the stability across a collection of datasets where we know the ground truth $m^*$.
+The code used to produce the results in this paper can be found at \url{https://github.com/Melissa3248/stable-model-selection}.

 In each experiment, we compute weights $\hat w$ across the set candidate models $M^+$ using a base algorithm $\mathcal{A}$ and a subbagged version of $\mathcal{A}$ denoted $\tilde{\mathcal{A}}_{K,B}$.
 Based on \eqref{eq:stability}, we compute the stability for trial $j\in [N]$ using